Ocean Recovery Alliance

-Ocean Recovery Alliance (ORA) is a 501c3 registered non-profit organization in California, and registered charitable organization in Hong Kong, with the aim to use new technologies, innovations, creativity and collaborations to solve issues that face the health of the ocean today.
+Ocean Recovery Alliance (ORA) is a 501c3 registered non-profit organization in California, and a registered charitable organization in Hong Kong, with the aim to use new technologies, innovations, creativity and collaborations to solve issues that face the health of the ocean today.

 Foundation

 Ocean Recovery Alliance was founded by Douglas Woodring and Ashley Day in 2010.
 Doug, currently Managing Director of Ocean Recovery Alliance, also co-founded Project Kaisei in 2009, which led a science expedition to the North Pacific Gyre with Scripps Institution of Oceanography.

 The United Nations Environment Programme (UNEP) listed plastic pollution in the ocean as the first of three main focal points in their 2011 UNEP Yearbook, indicating the necessity of addressing how we use and dispose of plastics.
 One of the causes of plastic pollution is that so many of our disposable, single-use products, are made with a permanent material - plastic.
 With the growth of our "disposable" lifestyles has come a growing burden on communities and governments whose waste management and recycling infrastructures have not been able to keep pace with our consumption patterns and waste generation.
 Ocean Recovery Alliance is working on ways to combat this issue through the following projects: